May 17, 2017 (updated 5 months ago), Chemtable Software

 The right part of the list has a column named “Disable/Delay Frequency”.

 It displays two percentage gauges that display the percent of Reg Organizer/Soft Organizer users who turn off or suspend the startup of the selected program.
 The lower the percentage, the fewer users turn off or suspend starting this application.
-Conversely, the higher the percentage, the more users turn off startup of the application completely or suspend it.
+Conversely, the higher the percentage, the more users turn off the startup of the application completely or suspend it.

 The suspended autostart function allows you to suspend launching certain applications for a specified time period.
 Common practice is to suspend autostart of version update modules of various programs.